What are Concrete Forming Machines?

 Prefabricated Concrete forming machines can be assembled on-site or off-site, depending on the application.
 They also are distinguished between whether or not they stay in place after the concrete has cured.
 When the concrete form does not stay in place, it is stripped to expose the concrete after the curing process.

 More versatile forming equipment machines do not stay in place, though they can be used on- or off-site.
-Concrete form machines can use concrete forms as molds within the machinery.
+Concrete form machines can use concrete wall forms as molds within the machinery.
 These machines are used to do more extensive work or to a greater amount of work.
 Concrete forming machines are used in agriculture, construction and manufacturing to do more efficient work.
 An example of a concrete form machine that uses form liner molds is AFTEC's Precast Concrete Forming Equipment.

 AFTEC's concrete form machine equipment is superior to other concrete forming equipment in many aspects.
 The patented Combo-Cast™ technology increases efficiency and lowers labor costs by forming both the precast concrete column forms and wall panel as one integral unit that can be installed much faster than if they were cast separately.
 AFTEC also utilizes unique, interchangeable formliners in the casting process that give the walls their unique textures.